Got Cigars?

 While specifics of your craft -- like in my case logistics, marketing, and technology -- are important, you can also share knowledge on other tips, as I did in 3 Tips to Working Remotely.

 As I have written many times, however, no matter what you set out to achieve, it all begins with Getting Stuff Done!
-Planning is important, but don't strategize yourself out of business by analyzing to the point you're standing still.
+Planning is essential, but don't strategize yourself out of business by analyzing to the point you're standing still.
 And remember, share what you know and ask what you don't.

 No comments: